 We had never heard the words “you have cancer,” so we didn’t understand what was coming.

 Today, we also know that Stage IV means that the cancer is no longer “localized”.
-In Jeff’s case, it has metastasized, spreading to the pelvis, spine and lymph nodes.
-After three devastating rounds of chemo and a total loss of 55 pounds, we learned this week that the cancer actually doubled down and spread further into his liver, kidneys and lungs.
+In Jeff’s case, it has metastasized, spreading to the pelvis, spine, and lymph nodes.
+After three devastating rounds of chemo and a total loss of 55 pounds, we learned this week that his cancer actually doubled down and spread further into his liver, kidneys, and lungs.

 Still my Rock